ncatlab/nlab-content/pages/468.md

 ## Idea

-The _pushout-product axtiom_ is a compatibility condition between
+The _pushout-product axiom_ is a compatibility condition between

 1. a [[closed monoidal category|closed]] [[monoidal category|symmetric monoidal]] structure